javaee/jsftemplating/README.txt

 HOW TO BUILD jsftemplating.jar
 ==============================

-It is recommended that you use the version of ant included in the lib/ant directory.
-This version includes the "apt" ant target needed by this project.
-You may use your own version, see lib/external/README.txt for more information, you will need ant 1.6 or a more recent build.
+You must use ant 1.6.x or higher.
+There is a version of ant included in the lib/ant directory of the jsftemplating project.

 1) From a terminal (or command prompt) window, "cd" to the jsftemplating root directory.
 For example: